Genivia/ugrep/README.md

             When output is sent to the terminal, uses COMMAND to page through the output.
 COMMAND defaults to environment variable PAGER when defined or `less'.
 Enables --heading and --line-buffered.
-    --pretty
+    --pretty[=WHEN]
             When output is sent to a terminal, enables --color, --heading, -n, --sort, --tree and -T when not explicitly disabled.
+WHEN can be `never', `always', or `auto'.
+The default is `auto'.

 To change the color palette, set the `GREP_COLORS` environment variable or use `--colors=COLORS`.
 The value is a colon-separated list of ANSI SGR parameters